-The Institute only accepts two intakes of students in March and July each year into the Bachelor of Counselling.
+The Institute only accepts three intakes of students in March, July and November each year into the Bachelor of Counselling.
 You are able to send in your application for entry up until the date shown on the Application Form.
 All applications are assessed on a first in, first served basis and student numbers are limited so that we can maintain a low lecture:student ratio.
 So it is in your best interests to send in your application as soon as you have made your decision to apply for entry into the Bachelor of Counselling.

 You’ll regularly receive powerful strategies for personal development, tips to improve the growth of your counselling practice, the latest industry news, and much more.